-In an interview with LM, Jonathan Wright, executive at the Accenture Operations consulting leadership team, noted that over the last decade, the globalization of businesses has made it crucial for supply chain executives to reassess how they manage the risks facing their organizations.
+In an interview, Jonathan Wright, executive at the Accenture Operations consulting leadership team, noted that over the last decade, the globalization of businesses has made it crucial for supply chain executives to reassess how they manage the risks facing their organizations.

 “A changing global economy has had a pronounced effect on supply chain networks, with businesses facing significant economic pressures to cut cost, resulting in increasingly globalised operating models, and longer and more complex supply chain networks,” said Wright.